kamanphoebe/MIT-missing-semester/Lecture7.md

 5. **[Here](/static/files/sorts.py) are some sorting algorithm implementations.
 Use [`cProfile`](https://docs.python.org/3/library/profile.html) and [`line_profiler`](https://github.com/pyutils/line_profiler) to compare the runtime of insertion sort and quicksort.
 What is the bottleneck of each algorithm?
 Use then `memory_profiler` to check the memory consumption, why is insertion sort better?
 Check now the inplace version of quicksort.
 Challenge: Use `perf` to look at the cycle counts and cache hits and misses of each algorithm.**

-    Insert '@profile' above the definition of each target algorithm and then use line_profiler `kernprof` to show the time taken:
+    Insert `@profile` above the definition of each target algorithm and then use line_profiler `kernprof` to show the time taken:
     ```bash
     kernprof -l -v sorts.py
     ```